Celebrate GIS Day with a UD Mapathon!

 Are you joins us for GIS Day?
 Share with us!

-Whether you’re on Instagram, Twitter, or Facebook, include the #UDearthday20 hashtag when sharing your mapping activities
+Whether you’re on Instagram, Twitter, or Facebook, include the #UDGISDay20 hashtag when sharing your mapping activities

 Mapping is done with OpenStreetMap, a free and online mapping tool.
 Projects are organized by the Humanitarian OpenStreetMap Team (HOT) using a tasking manager called the HOT Tasking Manager.
 In a project, the area is broken into small squares which a volunteer can choose to edit.
 Once the volunteer starts working on a square, the square is locked from editing by users in the tasking manager.
 This way, two people do not edit the same area and overwrite each other’s work.

-In this reference guide, you will find information on how to use OSM to map roads, buildings, and agriculture properly.
+In this reference guide, you will find information on how to use OSM to map roads, buildings, and elements.